janchor/roguemine/README.md

 # roguemine
-RogueMine is a browser based rogue-like featuring robots.
+RogueMine is a browser based rogue-like featuring robot building.

 The purposes of this program are:
 1) to become familiar with GitHub